 As well well as the degree to which your natural color will lift, picking between highlights vs balayage will determine how often you need to maintain your color.

 "Highlights is a technique that is very precise with a specific pattern.
 With the foils, you isolate each individual weave.
 This starts from the root of the hair to the ends," explains Louisa.
-Due to this uniformity, highlights can look brighter and more polished but also require regular touch-ups, usually every 6-8 weeks.
+Due to this uniformity, highlights can look brighter and more polished but this also makes color fade or brassiness more obvious, so a purple shampoo or blue shampoo for brown hair will be required.
+Highlights also need regular touch-ups, usually every 6-8 weeks.
 Although you can always top up with the best root touch up products in between appointments.

 Generally, balayage grows out more softly, particularly if your colorist paints it through the mid-lengths and ends rather than right up to the root line, so it's a good option for those who can't get to the salon regularly.
 "My balayage clients generally come approximately every three months to keep it looking fresh—if it’s more subtle, you won't need to come as often," says Sophie.
+This would also be a benefit if your natural hair color is darker and regrowth more obvious, hence the popularity of colors such as chocolate balayage for brunette hair.
 Whichever you opt for, using repairing treatments to keep the condition in check is a good idea (see our K18 review for the ultimate hair-repair treatment, or weigh up K18 vs Olaplex)

 Highlights vs balayage costs and timings